35 GTA 5 Locations Based on Real Life

 Why It Counts: Muscle Sands Gym is based on Muscle Beach in Venice.
 The important caveat is gameplay: do not call it an interactive GTA 5 gym unless a source supports that exact interaction.

-Claim Guardrail: Do not call it an interactive gym in GTA V. The HD Universe page describes it as non-interactive.
+Accuracy Note: Do not call it an interactive gym in GTA V. The HD Universe page describes it as non-interactive.

 GTA 5 Puerto Del Sol Marina